aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/ishape/_index.md

 ```

 Gets unique shape identifier in slide scope.
 Read-only long.
-See also [.getUniqueId](../../null/\#getUniqueId) for getting unique shape identifier in presentation scope.
+See also \#getUniqueId.getUniqueId for getting unique shape identifier in presentation scope.

 **Returns:**
 long